lauramartinovic/flutter_fms/README.md

-This project is part of a bachelor’s thesis and represents a complete mobile system for automated biomechanical movement analysis.
+This project is part of a bachelor’s thesis at University of Zadar and represents a complete mobile system for automated biomechanical movement analysis.
-The application was developed in collaboration with a professional kinesiologist, with the goal of making **Functional Movement Screening (FMS)** available on mobile devices in a precise, objective, and accessible way.
+The application was developed in collaboration with a professional kinesiologist, with the goal of making Functional Movement Screening (FMS) available on mobile devices in a precise, objective, and accessible way.

-The app uses **Google ML Kit Pose Detection** to detect human body landmarks in real time and leverages a custom-built analysis layer to measure angles, stability, and movement quality, assigning a functional movement score similar to professional screening methods used in sports and rehabilitation.
+The app uses Google ML Kit Pose Detection to detect human body landmarks in real time and leverages a custom-built analysis layer to measure angles, stability, and movement quality, assigning a functional movement score similar to professional screening methods used in sports and rehabilitation.

 ---